Last Updated December 22, 2023

-Tracking data may include things like the Uniform Resource Locator (“URL”) of the Site you visited before coming to our Site, the URL of the Site you visit after leaving our Site, the type of browser you are using and your Internet Protocol (“IP”) address.
-We, and/or our authorized third parties, may automatically collect this information when you visit our Site through the use of electronic tools like Cookies and Web beacons or Pixel tags, as described below.
+Tracking data may include things like the Uniform Resource Locator (“URL”) of the site you visited before coming to this site, the URL of the site you visit after leaving our site, the type of browser you are using and your Internet Protocol (“IP”) address.
+IP addresses are frequently used to determine your approximate location (e.g., city or postal code) as well.
+We, and/or our authorized third parties, may automatically collect this information when you visit our site through the use of electronic tools like cookies or pixel tags, as described below.

-Zeta uses the information we collect at this Site to fulfill your requests, respond to your inquiries and provide Zeta news or updates.
-We may also use your information to make our Sites easier for you to use and to inform you of service and product updates, whitepapers, new products, market research opportunities and other related information from Zeta, or to send you promotional messages regarding various Zeta products and services.
+Zeta uses the information we collect at this site to fulfill your requests, respond to your inquiries, provide Zeta news or updates, and to understand the audience for our site.
+We may also use your information to make our sites easier for you to use and to inform you of service and product updates, whitepapers, new products, market research opportunities and other related information from Zeta, or to send you promotional messages regarding various Zeta products and services.

-Zeta may use your tracking data to analyze trends, administer the Site, track users’ activities on the Site, help us understand the parts of our Sites visited most often and gather broad demographic information for aggregate use in improving our Site.
+Zeta uses tracking data to analyze trends, administer the site, track users’ activities on the site, help us understand the parts of our sites visited most often and gather aggregated demographic information for use in improving the site.

 Zeta may also obtain personal information from you if you apply for a job with us.
-This data would include name, email address, mailing address, employment history and any other information contained in your resume/C.V. that you submit through our Site.
-We may use this information to send you a welcoming email, to verify your username and password for employee recruitment purposes, and to respond to your requests for information and correspond with you throughout the application process.
+This data would include your name, email address, mailing address, employment history and any other information contained in your resume/C.V. that you submit.
+We may use this information to review your application for employment.
 To view our EEA specific Employee Recruitment Policy please click here.